Tips for Designing and Laying Out Your Dining Room

 Another question to ask yourself when building a timber frame home is if you want cathedral ceilings in the dining area, or are you looking for a more intimate space with standard 8′-6″ ceilings?
-Many of our clients like to have the dining room open to the other main living areas of the home, but also want it to feel cozy and chose to keep the ceilings at the standard height.
-Some prefer a more dramatic look and opt for a cathedral ceiling in all the main living areas.
+Many of our clients like to have the dining room open to the other main living areas of the home, but also want it to feel cozy and keep the ceilings at the standard height.
+Some prefer a more dramatic look and opt for a cathedral ceiling in all the primary living areas.

-Once you’ve answered some of the design questions, you will want to think the furnishings.
+Once you’ve answered some of the design questions, you will want to think about the furnishings.
 What type of dining room furniture do you envision or do you already have a large or small table, rectangular or circular?
 Are you planning on adding a hutch or another piece of furniture?
 Determining your furniture and the size of the furniture in advance will help you come up with the size of the space.
 A few years back, we had one client that had a long table custom made to accommodate her family during the holidays.
 The dining room was designed and sized around the dining room table dimensions.

 We love this timber frame dining room.
 The main living area is one large open space, perfect for entertaining.
 On one side of the dining area is the great room, and on the other is the kitchen.
 This space can host a large crowd or be an intimate space for a small family gathering.
-Most of our timber frame homes feature Douglas fir, but this home was crafted with Eastern White pine.
+Most of our timber frame homes feature Douglas fir, but this barn home was crafted with Eastern White pine.
 This is a perfect example of one open space for the main living areas of the home.
-And what makes this design really work, however, is that the dining room still feels like it has its own space while still being part of the main space.
+And what makes this design really work is the dining room still feels like it has its own space while still being part of the main space.

 Here’s another great dining room to drool over!
-The space was most certainly designed with entertaining in mind, complete with a wet bar and an indoor grill.
+The space was designed with entertaining in mind, complete with a wet bar and an indoor grill.
 It also has spectacular lakeside views.
 This dining room is a distinctly discrete space, separating the kitchen with a large stone pizza fireplace.
 There is a sitting area that opens to the dining room and is a nice place to relax before or after a meal.

 Check out more photos of this beautiful lakeside timber frame home!